zwoefler/Testing-Environments/kubespray-test/README.md

 `watch -x kubectl get nodes`

-Login to the ansible machine: `vagrant ssh ansible-host` and change into kubespray. `cd kubespray`
+Either adding or removing a node, reqires you to be logged into the `ansible-host` via `vagrant ssh ansible-host` and change directory into `kubespray`: `cd kubespray`.

 ### Adding a node
-How to add or remove a node using kubespray
+Within the `kubespray` directory we now need to edit the `hosts.yml`, used by Kubespray, to setup your nodes.
+In this example, we will add a fourth node named `node4` to the cluster.

-1. Edit the inventory file `vim inventory/mycluster/hosts.yaml`
+1. Edit the inventory file.
+We will open it with VIM:
+`vim inventory/mycluster/hosts.yaml`

-2. In the section `all: hosts:` just add or remove a node and change the IP addresses
+2. WIthin the `hosts.yml`, add a node to the `all: hosts:` section, and provides its IP address.
     ```
     node4:
       ansible_host: 192.168.33.50